Import Todoist Data to Google Sheets

 You can investigate different endpoints in the provided documentation.
 We will show you now how to create a new project in your Todoist account from the Sheets.
 With the same URL from the example above, make a POST request depicted on the picture below.

-- A contact-type header is mandatory.
-Putting the value application/json indicates that we are gonna send the data in the JSON format.
+- A Content-Type header is mandatory.
+Putting the value as application/json indicates that we will send the data in JSON format.

 - X-Request-Id is optional, nevertheless, it can be useful for preventing actions from being duplicated in the case of retrying failed requests.